Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Results

-Both static and temporal sequences of mechanical deformation patterns can be processed by the autoencoder, depending on the number of input layers, see Fig. \ref{fig:autoencoder}b-c), and both lead to accurate reconstructions of the underlying excitation wave patterns, see Fig. \ref{fig:temporal}.
-Panel a) shows that the reconstruction achieves an accuracy of $93.9 \% \pm 1.7 \%$ when processing a single mechanical frame (e.g. network model 2Ds-B with 2 input channels for $u_x$- and $u_y$-components of displacement fields, respectively), which contains displacements $\vec{u}_r$ that describe the motion of the tissue with respect to the stress-free, undeformed reference configuration $\chi_0$ (only $u_y$-component shown with scale [-4, 4] pixels).
-The accuracy can be further improved to $95.0\% \pm 1.6 \%$ and $95.2\% \pm 1.5 \%$ when feeding $2$ or $3$ consecutive mechanical frames as input into the network (e.g. network model 2Dt-A1 with $4$ or $6$ input channels), respectively, see also Supplementary Movie 5.
-Next, panel b) shows that the reconstruction achieves an accuracy of $93.7\% \pm 2.3 \%$ when processing a single mechanical frame, which contains instantaneous frame-to-frame displacements $\vec{u}_i$ that describe the motion of the tissue from the previous time step to the current time step (only $u_y$-component shown with scale [-2, 2] pixels).
-The accuracy increases slightly to $94.8\% \pm 2.6\%$ when processing $2$ consecutive mechanical frames containing instantaneous frame-to-frame displacements, respectively.
-The autoencoder can furthermore also correctly reconstruct excitation wave patterns with an accuracy of $95.1\% \pm 1.9 \%$, even if the input to the network are displacement vectors $\vec{u}_r^*$ that indicate motion and deformation of the tissue segments with respect to an arbitrary frame (a series of 3 mechanical frames was used and then the current and previous frame, which indicate motion with respect to the first frame, were used as input for the reconstruction, the network model 2Dt$^*$-A1 was trained accordingly, see table \ref{table:networkarchitecture}).
-Note that all uncertainties concerning the reconstruction error are stated as the standard deviation of the mean values of the reconstruction error computed for each frame.
-If the standard deviations were computed over all pooled values $|\tilde{u}-u|$ they were in the order of $5-10\%$.
-Residual errors, which largely occur close to wave fronts and backs, can be as large as $100\%$, even if overall the reconstruction accuracy is very high.
-The data demonstrates that the mechano-electrical reconstruction can be performed robustly with both static or time-varying mechanical input data, as well as with absolute or instantaneous frame-to-frame displacement data, which can alternatively describe motion with respect to the undeformed, stress-free or an arbitrary reference configuration.
-Principally, all these kinematic data can be retrieved with numerical motion tracking in imaging experiments.
+Both static and short spatio-temporal sequences of mechanical deformation patterns can be processed by the autoencoder, depending on the number of input layers, see Fig. \ref{fig:autoencoder}b-c), and both lead to accurate reconstructions of the underlying excitation wave patterns, see Fig. \ref{fig:temporal}.
+Panel a) shows that the reconstruction achieves an accuracy of $93.4\% \pm 3.2 \% (\pm 11.0 \%)$ when processing a single mechanical frame (using model 2Ds-A1s with 2 input channels for $u_x$- and $u_y$-components of displacement fields, respectively), which contains displacements $\vec{u}_r$ that describe the motion of each of the tissue's material segment with respect to their original position in the stress-free, undeformed reference configuration $\chi_0$ (only $u_y$-component shown with scale [-4, 4] pixels), see also schematic (left) in Fig. \ref{fig:temporal}c).
+The accuracy can be further improved to $94.8\% \pm 2.6 \% (\pm 8.7 \%)$ and $95.1\% \pm 2.6 \% (\pm 8.5 \%)$ when feeding $2$ or $3$ consecutive mechanical frames (or $2$ or $3$ consecutive sets of $\vec{u}_r = \{ \vec{u}_r(t_0), \vec{u}_r(t_{-1}),...\}$) as input into the network (models 2Dt-A2s with $4$ or 2Dt-A3s with $6$ input channels), respectively, see also Supplementary Movie 5 and Fig. \ref{fig:temporal}c).
+Analyzing spatio-temporal mechanical data improves the reconstruction's accuracy and robustness (cf. models 2Ds-B1s and 2Dt-B3s in table \ref{table:networkarchitecture}), particularly also with low resolution mechanical data (cf. models 2Ds-F1s and 2Dt-F3s in section \ref{sec:results:resolution}.